githubhenrykoo/AI-Sprint/offline/Sessions_7-9_Team_Development_Guide.md

 **Objective**: Implement planned autonomous systems from Session 6, integrating all learned concepts into working prototypes

 ## **Learning Objectives**
-- Implement planned autonomous systems from Session 6 using Conversational Programming patterns
+- Implement planned autonomous systems from Session 6
-- Apply monadic thinking to real-world project development with explicit context management
 - Integrate IoT, PKC, Telegram, and BMAD Method components into cohesive systems
-- Master resource-aware computation and fractal self-similarity in project architecture
+- Practice team collaboration and project management
-- Practice computational governance through Meta-Narrative Framework validation
 - Achieve progressive integration of all learned concepts into working prototypes

 ---